tihana-gray/pands-project/README.md

 ----------------------------------------------------------------------------------------------------------------------

-## 🔢 Part 4: Variable summaries to text files
+## 🔢 Part 4: Outputting a summary of each variable to a single text file

 In this section, the script generates individual text files for each of the four numeric variables in the Iris dataset: `sepal_length`, `sepal_width`, `petal_length`, and `petal_width`.